 Whisk the cream in a mixing bowl until stiff peaks form.
 Lift your beater or whisk straight up: the cream should form a sharp peak that holds its shape.
 Season with the white pepper, hot sauce, and horseradish.

-Stir to combine, and serve alongside your delicious prime rib!
+Stir gently until just combined and serve alongside your delicious prime rib!

 Note: This sauce doesn’t keep very well.
 Just plan to use it the same day you make it.

-Foolproof prime rib is darling of the dinner table, but we love our side dishes just as much!
+Foolproof prime rib is the darling of our holiday menu, but we love our side dishes just as much!
 Don’t miss out on the rest of my family’s holiday dinner menu, including crockpot baked potatoes, creamed corn, a truly miraculous spinach salad, and more!

 Click here to get all the details and recipes for the rest of my delicious holiday dinner menu!